SUNY Downstate Health Sciences University

 Our school is nationally accredited by the Council on Education for Public Health.
 We offer Master of Public Health (MPH) degrees in five disciplines, as well as Doctor of Public Health degrees in three disciplines.
 Our 15-credit Advanced Certificate in Public Health has served as a springboard to wider public health education for many.

-The School of Public Health has an enrollment of 160 students and offers 53 courses extended over three semesters in the academic year.
-The faculty of the program includes nationally respected leaders in public health who have distinguished themselves in their respective specialties through teaching, research and service.
-Our school's faculty is also enriched by professionals from other departments of the College of Medicine, the College of Nursing, the College of Health Related Professions, the School of Graduate Studies, the University Hospital of Brooklyn, affiliated hospitals and institutions, and community based organizations.
+Our school is home to faculty who are nationally recognized public health leaders, distinguished in their respective specialties through teaching, research and service.
+Faculty and student projects often include collaboration with our College of Medicine, College of Nursing, School of Health Professions, School of Graduate Studies, community-based organizations, and the University Hospital of Brooklyn and its affiliated hospitals and institutions.
 This provides our students with easy access to the rich diversity of faculty expertise found in the only academic medical center in Brooklyn.